TheRedBlueCube3/mpp-seeker/README.md

 Then, run `deno run --allow-net index.ts`.
 Make sure you're in the root folder of the bot.

 Tada, you're _all done_!

+## Contributing

+If you're in a live share session (I know, it's bad), use `conversation.txt` for communication, since the chat window is extremely unreliable.

+The contents of `TODO.md` should be clear.